sbikelly/fuep_api/packages/types/README.md

 3. Add comprehensive JSDoc comments
 4. Update this README if adding new categories
 5. Ensure all exports are included in `src/index.ts`
+6. Maintain simplicity and avoid unnecessary complexity

 ## Version History

+- **2.0.0**: Major simplification and refactoring of candidate system
 - **1.0.0**: Initial release with core types and validation schemas